With the grass coming through thick and fast, many of you are undoubtedly wondering what, if anything, to feed your horse.

 - Workload

-- Which (if any!) functional ingredients may benefit your horse – are you simply looking to provide the nutrients required to balance a forage based diet or would you like to provide added joint, digestive or metabolism support too?
+- Which (if any!) functional ingredients may benefit your horse – are you simply looking to provide the nutrients required to balance a forage-based diet or would you like to provide added joint, digestive or metabolism support too?

 Are balancers expensive?